gabriel-laet/api-docs/src/docs/corp-overview/order-follow-up/index.md

 After confirmed an order, it's possible to get information about it.
 Input `id` will be the result of `order.pk`:

+TODO (sec) Order and Itinerary expose war-room URL.\
+TODO (sec) Driver object is exposing all data available.\
+TODO (sec) BasePaymentMethod and Itinerary offer `orders` and `inquiries` that I am not sure that is safe to be exposed.\

 ```graphql
 {
   order(id: 750) {